-The UK government is hosting an international conference on illegal wildlife trade (IWT) in London on 11 to 12 October 2018.
+The UK government hosted an international conference on illegal wildlife trade (IWT) in London on 11 to 12 October 2018.

 The illegal wildlife trade (IWT) not only endangers some of our most iconic species of wildlife, but is a serious organised crime and damages the livelihoods of some of the world’s poorest communities.

-At the London conference, we will strengthen international partnerships across borders and beyond government and focus on 3 key themes:
+At the London conference, we strengthened international partnerships across borders and beyond government and focused on 3 key themes:

 Tackling IWT as a serious organised crime